 In order to construct the proposed swimming pool, the applicant proposes to create a 2:1 fill slope with the import of approximately 500 cu. yds. of material.
 The potential for erosion of this newly created fill slope will be high unless a strategy for landscaping and erosion control is adopted and implemented.
+This is because graded areas, dunuded of all vegetation, will cause an increase in runoff velocities and thus lead to massive erosion.
+For this reason, it is especially important that the work not be undertaken during the rainy season (November 1 - March 31).
+It is also important that graded areas are revegetated with plants that are native to the area in order to minimize the erosion potential.
 Therefore, the Commission finds it necessary to require the applicant to submit detailed landscape and erosion control plans for the proposed development.
-Special condition number three (3) provides for such a landscape and erosion control plan prepared by a licensed landscape architect.
-Furthermore, given that the consulting engineer specifically recommended landscaping to minimize erosion of potentially erosive soils on site, the Commission finds that the landscape plans must be reviewed and approved by the consulting engineering geologist as required by special condition number three (3).
+Special condition number two (2) provides for such a landscape and erosion control plan prepared by a licensed landscape architect.
+Furthermore, given that the consulting engineer specifically recommended landscaping to minimize erosion of potentially erosive soils on site, the Commission finds that the landscape plans must be reviewed and approved by the consulting engineering geologist as required by special condition number two (2).

 In projects involving the construction of swimming pools, it is important to include adequate drainage and subdrainage systems.
 If water is allowed to saturate the ground, it can lead to slope instability.
 It is also important to ensure that all collected water is conveyed off-site in a non-erosive manner.
 Increased slope erosion can also lead to slope instability as well as siltation of the nearby Carbon Canyon Creek ESHA.
-The applicant has submitted adequate plans for surface drainage, showing that all roof and pad drainage will be collected and transferred to four (4) rip-rap velocity control basins downslope of the proposed swimming pool.
-However, a subdrainage system for the pool area is not addressed in the project plans.
+The applicant has submitted adequate plans for surface drainage, showing that all roof and pad drainage will be collected and transferred to four (4) catch basins downslope of the proposed swimming pool.
+In addition, the applicant has submitted a set of plans showing the surface and subdrainage outflow being directed from the catch basins via an 8 inch pipe to a velocity reducing structure adjacent to the secondary drainage on the northern property boundary.
+In order to minimize erosion in the area of outflow, the applicant proposes to construct a velocity reducing structure consisting of an 80' long, 10' wide rip-rap structure encasing a 50' long perforated cap tee.
+The drainage pipe from the pool pad to the area of outflow will be laid overground and anchored (Exhibit 5).
+The proposed drainage design will outlet runoff directly into the secondary drainage, thus minimizing the potential for erosion of the steeply sloping hillside below the proposed pool pad.